Are you looking for a new job? This page contains a list of specialist pharmacist sites, locum sites and more general job sites.

 - propose ideas on how to spend a career break for people who wish to continue using their acquired skills.

 Graduates who are not UK nationals may still find the information useful.
 International graduates who are unable to register as a pharmacist in the UK could investigate the process for registering in their home country, and consider returning to attempt to register there.
-For a full list of pharmaceutical regulators in other countries, see our Working abroad fact sheet.
+For a full list of pharmaceutical regulators in other countries, see our Working abroad page.

 As a starting point, it may be helpful to speak to a careers adviser to talk through the possible options, taking into account graduate skills, knowledge, experience and interests.
 We have listed here a number of professional services and dedicated websites that can help graduates to make a decision.